Understanding Tesla's Unusual Options Activity | Benzinga

 Understanding Tesla's Unusual Options Activity

-On Tuesday, shares of Tesla (NASDAQ:TSLA) saw unusual options activity.
-After the option alert, the stock price moved down to $705.7.
+Shares of Tesla (NASDAQ:TSLA) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $709.73.

 - Sentiment: BULLISH